BuildingSync/schema/proposals/2020/Add Associated Cost to TimeSeries.md

 - breaking change
 - another layer of nesting, which is unnecessary if most people just use it for reporting only one reading type

+## Decision
+We will implement Option 1 for now since it is non-breaking, and will move to Option 2 at a later time.